aaronblythe/ruby_docker_breakpoint/README.md

 Build the docker docker container and run it

     docker-compose build
-    # I am not sure why running bundle install here is necessary, but with out it docker-compose up will fail with:
-    # hellorubyvscode_1  | bundler: command not found: rdebug-ide
-    # hellorubyvscode_1  | Install missing gem executables with `bundle install`
-    # rubydockerbreakpoint_hellorubyvscode_1 exited with code 127
-    docker-compose run hellorubyvscode bundle install
     docker-compose up

 At this point you should see something like: